adorad/adorad/docs/docs.md

 func eprint(s string) # same as print(), but use stderr

-func exit(code int) # terminate the program with a custom error code func panic(s string) # print a message and backtraces on stderr, and terminate the program with error code 1 func print_backtrace() # print backtraces on stderr
+func exit(code int) # terminate the program with a custom error code func dread(s string) # print a message and backtraces on stderr, and terminate the program with error code 1 func print_backtrace() # print backtraces on stderr
 ```